101labs-tech/near-academy/src/frontend/src/pages/Courses/near101/Chapters/Chapter-2/course.md

 **Data storage can be handled the same in dApps as in other Apps**, with the extra ability to store information into the blockchain.
 That is handy when one wants to verifiably and permanently save actions or transactions.

-Storing and distributing large static assets on a blockchain would be inefficient as cost would be too high.
+Storing and distributing significant static assets on a blockchain would be inefficient as the cost would be too high.
 This is why images, videos, and resources of the application’s frontend web interface (HTML, CSS, JavaScript, etc.) are generally not stored on the blockchain itself.

-Besides cloud databases and other centralized solutions, data can be stored on P2P platforms such as the InterPlanetary File System (IPFS); P2P storage is a great alternative while maintaining a trustless environment for the dApp.
+Besides cloud databases and other centralized solutions, data can be stored on P2P platforms such as the InterPlanetary File System (IPFS); P2P storage is an excellent alternative while maintaining a trustless environment for the dApp.

 ## Check it for yourself with a Block Explorer!

 The NEAR blockchain is public, so anyone can query it to get any data stored in it.
-The blockchain can be queried through the NEAR client, but a dedicated interface is easier to use, and is accessible by anyone regardless whether they are running the NEAR software or not.
-Blockchain explorers, as these interfaces are called, can display blockchain data in a more user friendly way, and also enhance the entries with off-chain data like current dollar value of a token.
+Everyone can query the blockchain through the NEAR client, but a dedicated interface is easier to use, and is accessible by anyone regardless of whether they are running the NEAR software or not.
+Blockchain explorers, as these interfaces are called, can display blockchain data in a more user-friendly way and enhance the entries with off-chain data like current dollar value of a token.

 <Spacer />